ABYC Certified Marine Systems Advisor

 Kelley Hale

 Marine systems technician specializing in electrical integration, shore power systems, and precision installations.
-Trained at the Northwest School of Wooden Boat Building.
+Training at the Northwest School of Wooden Boat Building.
+Available for marine systems work starting August 2026.

 View Projects